abrahamoaks/Skin-Disease-Classification-with-Deep-Learning/README.md

 ### Preprocessing

-- **Resizing**: All images are resized to a uniform size (e.g., 224x224 pixels) to match the input requirements of the model.
+- **Resizing**: All images was resized to a uniform size (e.g., 224x224 pixels) to match the input requirements of the model.
-- **Normalization**: Pixel values are normalized to a range of [0, 1] or standardized based on the mean and standard deviation of the dataset.
+- **Normalization**: Pixel values was normalized to a range of [0, 1] or standardized based on the mean and standard deviation of the dataset.
-- **Augmentation**: Techniques such as rotation, flipping, and zooming are applied to increase the diversity of the training set.
+- **Augmentation**: Techniques such as rotation, flipping, and zooming was applied to increase the diversity of the training set.

 ## Requirements

-The project is implemented in Python using several popular libraries.
-Ensure you have the following installed:
+The project is implemented in Python using several popular libraries such as:
 - Python 3.8+
 - TensorFlow 2.x / PyTorch
 - NumPy